 John is the Deputy Director for the OCCA, where he has worked since 2007.
 The majority of John’s career has been focused on higher education advocacy and policy.
 Prior to coming to OCCA, he was a Congressional staffer for Oregon’s 1st Congressional District, covering higher education, business and telecommunication issues.
 John is a graduate of Portland State University and a native Oregonian who enjoys spending time outdoors, and is an avid downhill skier.

-Casey has been OCCA’s Communications Director since October 2020, and previously served as Vice President of Public Relations at Blue Mountain Community College in Pendleton, Ore., for five years.
-Prior to working in higher education, Casey was the Communications Director for the InterMountain Education Service District for nearly 10 years, where she supported 18 K-12 school districts in eastern Oregon, and is also a former reporter for a daily newspaper.
-Originally from California, Casey works remotely from Pendleton, Ore., where she lives with her husband and 4-year-old son.
+Casey has been OCCA’s Communications Director since October 2020, and previously served as Vice President of Public Relations at Blue Mountain Community College in Pendleton, Ore., for more than five years.
+Prior to working in higher education, Casey was the Communications Director for the InterMountain Education Service District for nearly 10 years, where she supported 18 K-12 school districts in eastern Oregon, and is also an award-winning former reporter for a daily newspaper.
+Originally from California, Casey works remotely from Pendleton, Ore., where she lives with her husband and young son.
+Casey is a graduate of the University of Portland.
 She loves doing anything outside, particularly snowshoeing, camping, horseback riding and sailing, as well as enjoys singing and volunteering in her community.
-She serves as a Board Member for the Pendleton Round-Up & Happy Canyon Hall of Fame and is co-chair of the Pendleton Round-Up Association’s Tough Enough To Wear Pink breast cancer campaign.
+She serves as a Board Member and President for the Pendleton Round-Up & Happy Canyon Hall of Fame and is co-chair of the Pendleton Round-Up Association’s Tough Enough To Wear Pink breast cancer campaign.

 Elizabeth is the Executive Director of the Oregon Student Success Center.
 Originally from Iowa, Elizabeth received her doctorate in Educational Policy and Leadership from Iowa State University in 2007.
 After graduation, she accepted the position of Assistant Director of the California Community College Collaborative, a community college research and policy center at the University of California, Riverside.
 Elizabeth came to Oregon in 2011 as Director of Communications and Research for the Oregon Department of Community Colleges and Workforce Development, and moved to the OCCA in 2014 to assume the position of Director of Student Success and Assessment.
 In August 2016, grant funding from The Ford Family Foundation and the Oregon Community Foundation provided the opportunity for Elizabeth to become the first Executive Director of the Oregon Student Success Center.
 Elizabeth has professional experience in K-12, community colleges, and universities, with a particular emphasis on student services and enrollment management.